Logo

 In 1983,16-year-old Nicole Kidman made her film debut in a remake of the Australian holiday classic Bush Christmas.

-In 1984, her mother was diagnosed with breast cancer, which caused Nicole Kidman to halt her acting work temporarily while she studied massage therapy in order to help her mother with physical therapy.
+In 1984, her mother was diagnosed with breast cancer, which caused Nicole Kidman to halt her acting work temporarily while she studied massage therapy to help her mother with physical therapy.

 Nicole Kidman began gaining recognition during this decade after appearing in several Australian films, such as the action comedy BMX Bandits and the romantic comedy Windrider.